Routines, Products, and Supplements for MaddHealthy Hair

 Hair Care Routine

-2 weeks out of the month I’ll blow dry my hair with products in for heat protection, and then typically add in some light curls with my 2-inch curling wand. (for a non toxic hair spray, I use this one)
+For about two weeks out of the month, I’ll blow dry my hair using clean, non-toxic heat protectants, then add light curls with my 2-inch curling wand. (for a non toxic hair spray, I use this one).

-The curls last multiple days, so no need to keep reapplying heat!
+The best part = the curls last for days, so there’s no need to keep reapplying heat!

-The other 2 weeks of the month I just let it air dry with my products in and let it be natural.
+The other two weeks of the month, I keep it simple: I let my hair air dry with my favorite products and rock the natural look.

 Contrary to what you’ve heard about sleeping with your hair up - I highly recommend it. 👌🏻

-Sleeping with your hair down can cause breakage, so I always sleep in a loose bun with my hair in an XL silk scrunchie + a silk pillowcase!
-These are my favorites!
+Wearing it down can cause friction and breakage.
+I always sleep with mine in a loose bun using an XL silk scrunchie and a silk pillowcase.
+These are my go-tos and total game changers!

 Best Supplements for Healthy Hair